 5.1.4.
-Gaps between head restraint and the top of the seat back to its lowest height position.
+Gaps between head restraint and the top of the seat back

 When measured in accordance with Annex 3, there shall not be a gap greater than 60 mm between the bottom of the head restraint and the top of the seat back if the head restraint can not be adjusted in height.